 The Bankruptcy Code requires the standing trustee to furnish information concerning a case and case administration as requested by a party in interest.

-The Bankruptcy Code also requires the standing trustee to advise the debtor on non-legal matters in performance under the plan and to assist the debtor in same.
-A standing trustee must have staff and procedures in place to ensure that case information is reasonably and promptly available, at no cost to debtors, creditors and other interested parties, during business hours.
-11 U.S.C. § 1302(b)(1) incorporating 11 U.S.C. § 704(a)(7), 11 U.S.C. § 1302(b)(4).
+A standing trustee must endeavor to ensure that case information is reasonably and promptly available, at no cost to debtors, creditors and other interested parties, during business hours.
+11 U.S.C. § 1202(b)(1) incorporating 11 U.S.C. § 704(a)(7).
 The cost of performing this statutory duty is covered by the percentage fee fixed under 28 U.S.C. § 586(e).
+If a standing trustee maintains a website, social security numbers should not be visible.
+In fulfilling the standing trustee's duty to furnish information, a standing trustee may direct parties to the clerk's office to obtain copies or other information not reasonably or readily available at the office of the standing trustee.